 Long term, interoperable signature proof

-Woleet provides electronic signature with Bitcoin evidence, meaning that each e-signature is systematically anchored in Bitcoin Blockchain to prove that the signature existed at a given time.
+Woleet provides e-signature with Bitcoin evidence, meaning that each digital signature is systematically anchored in Bitcoin Blockchain to prove that the signature existed at a given time.
 The proof receipt includes all that is required to verify both the signature validity and its timestamp.

 The signature proof is verifiable by any entity possessing the original signed data: